Jubata ez-Zeit: 1967 and aftermath

 About half of the residents of Jubat ez-Zeit fled during the fighting in the Six-Day War of June 1967.
-The remaining half were expelled from the Golan Heights by the Israeli Army after the war, and the village was razed.
+The remaining half were expelled from the Golan Heights by the Israeli Army after the war.
+Israeli soldiers forced the civilians of the village to flee by shooting at them.
+Disabled people still in the village were put on donkeys by the Israelis and escorted out of the Golan.
+The village was later demolished.
+The Jubata ez-Zeit mosque was initially spared.
 One year after the war, in 1968, the area was declared a closed military zone.
+The mosque was ultimately destroyed around 1970.

 In the early 1970s, the Israeli settlement of Neve Ativ was built on the site of the former village.

 Geography

 Jubata ez-Zeit was located in the lower, eastern ridges of Jabal esh-Sheikh.
 Wadi Jubbata passes below it, and runs to the north of Nimrod castle toward Banias.